sofakid/Skoarcery/README.md

     <c, e, g> => @food

-    <? this sends .next to the array, does nothing useful. ?>
-    @food.next )

     !food.next )   <? plays: c ?>
     !food.next )   <? plays: e ?>
     !food.last )   <? plays: c ?>
     !food.choose ) <? at random ?>

-That is, the `!xxx` notation starts an iterator that sticks around.

 # messages